 Matt Mullenweg owning WP Tavern changed everything

 It was then WP Tavern stopped being a news site dedicated to WordPress.
 At least for me.
 Knowing Mullenweg owned WP Tavern made it seem something much different than a WordPress news site.
-Jeff Bezos, founder, chairman, CEO, and president of Amazon.com owns The Washington Post.
+Jeff Bezos, founder, chairman, CEO, and president of Amazon.com, owns The Washington Post.
 I read it almost every day.
 That said, even though Bezos is said to have a hands-off approach to the newspaper, it probably wouldn’t be my go-to source for news about Amazon.

-Mullenweg owning WP Tavern is different than Bezos owning The Washington Post.
+Mullenweg owning WP Tavern is different than Bezos owns The Washington Post.
 WP Tavern only covers WordPress.
 It’s also the only website covering news in the WordPress environment.
 The Washington Post has lots of competition.
 WP Tavern does not.

 Now would be the perfect opportunity for Jeff Chandler to create a truly independent WordPress news site.
 The world is a lot different than it was in 2011 when he sold WP Tavern to Mullenweg.
 I think it would be much easier today to monetize a website dedicated to WordPress news than it was then.
 Plus, Chandler is much better known in the WordPress community now than he was back then.
 If he launched a website dedicated to WordPress news today, it would get traffic.